 Sue Nowicki is an alumna of the 2014/15 Disney Parks Moms Panel.
 She is a team mom extraordinaire who has filled her time serving as secretary, navigator, head cheerleader, treasurer, athletic trainer and team psychologist for her daughter’s travel sports team for over 15 years before becoming a team owner.
 You can follow her on Twitter at @TeamMom365.

-One response to “Five Rules Every Team Mom Should Live By”
+1 thought on “Five Rules Every Team Mom Should Live By”